Pokémon Company unveils a bunch of games, from Pokémon Quest China to Pokémon Sleep

 The company also opened a Pokémon Center store in Singapore, and another will open in Tokyo’s Shibuya district this fall.
 The stores will merge Pokémon with the latest technology, the company said.

-Junichi Masuda, board member of game developer Game Freak, said the companies are working on Pokémon Home, a hub for all the Pokémon that you collect in a variety of games across various platforms.
+Junichi Masuda, board member and game designer at game developer Game Freak, said the companies are working on Pokémon Home, a hub for all the Pokémon that you collect in a variety of games across various platforms.
 You can trade with other players, friends, and battle with trainers nearby.
+The idea is to bring together the broad audiences across many games.

+Fans are fond of their Pokémon collections, no matter which game they’re from.
+So Pokémon Home will be a place where players can bring those characters together and socialize with each other.

 Pokémon Sword and Pokémon Shield details will be revealed on June 5 in a special Nintendo Direct livestream.
 Pokémon will also be part of a new app that gamifies your sleeping.
 It is a natural follow-up to Pokémon Go, which gets people off the couch and walking around.
 Now the company wants to get people to sleep better.